 In cold weather, the best thing to feed horses is fiber as much as they will eat.
 Good quality hay is the best answer.
 Horses digest the fiber in the Hindgut (Cecum and colons), where there is a huge population of bacteria which ferment the fiber.
 They give off short chain fatty acids as a by product of fermentation, the horse can absorb these through the gut walls and use them as an energy source.

 Horses digest the fiber portion of their diet in the caecum and colons, called collectively the “hindgut”, where there is a huge population of bacteria which ferment the fiber and break it down.
 As they do so they give off as a waste product, short chain fatty acids (SCAs), acetic, butyric and propionic, they also generate a considerable amount of heat as they ferment the fiber.
-This benefits the horse twofold: the SCAs are absorbed by the gut walls and contribute to the horse’s energy needs and the heat helps to warm the horse.
+This benefits the horse twofold, the SCAs are absorbed by the gut walls and contribute to the horse’s energy needs, the heat helps to warm the horse.

-Along with the hay, the horse needs a supply of liquid water, they can and sometimes do, eat snow, but they won’t eat as much as they need.
+Along with the hay, horses need a supply of liquid water, they can and sometimes do, eat snow, but they won’t eat as much as they need.
 Cold icy water hurts their stomachs, so when the temps drop the horses drink less, this puts them at risk of dehydration and colic.
 Providing liquid water is probably the hardest part of caring for horses in the cold temps.